inoxlang/inox/README.md

 🛡️ Inox is your **shield** against complexity in full-stack development.

-Inox is released as a **single binary** that will contain all you need to develop, test and deploy web apps that are primarily rendered server-side.
+The Inox platform is released as a **single binary** that will contain all you need to develop, test, and deploy web apps that are primarily rendered server-side.
 Applications are developped using **Inoxlang**, a sandboxed programming language that deeply integrates with Inox's built-in database engine, testing engine and HTTP server.

 ⬇️ [Installation](#installation)\